bigbluebutton/bigbluebutton.github.io/_posts/greenlight_v3/2022-09-08-gl3-keycloak.md

 ## Removing Keycloak

-Some deployments may not require having Keycloak installed on the system.
+Some deployments may not require having Keycloak installed.

 These steps will document what to change in order to set and run Greenlight v3 without Keycloak.

 *Please note that your users will have to authenticate only through Greenlight v3 local accounts.*

-You can still connect Greenlight v3 to any OpenID connect provider by updating the OpenID connect environmental variables as documented in **Greenlight with Keycloak.**
+You can still connect Greenlight v3 to any OpenID connect provider by updating the OpenID connect environmental variables, as documented in **Greenlight with Keycloak.**

 Greenlight v3 is a distributed application that has more then a single service running.

-One of which is Keycloak so we will start by removing the Keycloak service.
+One of which is Keycloak, so let's start by removing the Keycloak service.

-we will start by stopping Greenlight if it’s running:
+Stop Greenlight if it’s running:

 ```bash
 cd ~/greenlight-run
 sudo docker compose down
 ```

-And then we will remove the Keycloak service from the **docker-compose.yaml** file as follow by removing all of the highlighted lines:
+Then, remove the Keycloak service from the **docker-compose.yaml** file as follow by removing all of the highlighted lines:

 ![Remove Compose](/images/greenlight/v3/keycloak/remove-compose.png)

-Also we will need to update all of the other services dependencies.
+Also, all of the other services dependencies need to be updated.

-So on the nginx service object remove the highlighted line:
+On the nginx service object, remove the highlighted line:

 ![Remove Compose 2](/images/greenlight/v3/keycloak/remove-compose-2.png)

-we will **save** the changes.
+**Save** the changes.

-And we will also update the nginx templates as follow:
+And update the nginx templates as follow:

 Remove the lines starting from  “**#### For <$KC_HOSTNAME.$NGINX_DOMAIN>”** on **data/nginx/sites.template-docker and data/nginx/sites.template-local**